6 Keys to Effective Canvassing

-Don’t let the campaign waste your time – If your campaign is making walk-lists from excel files or manually routing voters off Google Maps, drag them into the 21st Century!
-Campaign Sidekick exists because I and a few others got tired of wasting our time, and our volunteers’ time with badly routed or unrouted lists, poor voter targeting and paper lists that never got entered into the database.
+If your campaign is making walk-lists from excel files or manually routing voters off Google Maps, drag them into the 21st Century!
+Campaign Sidekick exists because I and a few others got tired of wasting our time, and our volunteers’ time with badly routed or un-routed lists, poor voter targeting and paper lists that never got entered into the database.

 Your campaign needs a 21st century solution to those problems and Campaign Sidekick is the best in the business.
 We give campaigns the ability to run their entire voter contact operation (door-to-door, phones and mail) through one database.
 Automated route optimization, easy voter targeting, and an intuitive mobile application speed up your ground-game and keep your information flowing.

-My canvassing teams have knocked over 100,000 doors with Campaign Sidekick in the last year.
+My canvassing teams have knocked over 300,000 doors with Campaign Sidekick since 2014.
 The system is reliable, fast and fully integrated with your other core campaign functions.

 If your campaign, or one you’re volunteering for, is wasting your time with antiquated block-walking solutions, we want to give them a free demo of Campaign Sidekick and demonstrate what we can do for you.